mazenabid/ClinicalManagementSystem-Java/testing.md

 - **Appointment.java Test Coverage (98.6%)**
   - The test coverage for `Appointment.java` achieved 98.6%.
-  - We did not reach 100% coverage because NULL checks for appointments were not added.
-  - Adding NULL checks created hashes that we were unable to resolve.
+  - We did not achieve 100% coverage due to the nature of a function within the class.
+This function compares two appointments and returns    true if they are identical or false if they are different.
+It also checks if any individual components within each appointment are the      same.
+However, since the initial comparison often returns true, the checks for individual components do not proceed further.

 - **Main Method Test Coverage (0%)**
   - We did not test the main method as it is uncommon and unnecessary.